-A distribution could take the form of a distribution of a dividend, foreign dividend, return of capital or foreign return of capital.
-As long as the right to participate in either a dividend/foreign dividend or a return of capital/foreign return of capital is unrestricted the share will be an equity share.
+A distribution could take the form of a dividend, foreign dividend, return of capital or foreign return of capital.
+As long as the right to participate in either - is unrestricted the share will be an equity share.
 But if both the right to dividends and the right to capital are restricted the share will not be an equity share.